St. Louis’s Premier Water Heater Repair & Installation Service

 The Indoor Comfort Team has been servicing, repairing and installing water heaters in the St. Charles, St. Louis and Metro East area for decades.
-We install State water heaters, as we know that they are well built, and reliable waters heaters.
-Our trained plumbing technicians have serviced and installed literally thousands of tankless, gas, and electric water heaters of all major brands.
+We install State water heaters, as we know that they are well built, and reliable water heaters.
+Our trained plumbing technicians have serviced and installed thousands of tankless, gas, and electric water heaters of all major brands.

-Signs you May Need a New Water Heater Installed
+Signs You May Need a New Water Heater Installed

 1. Age of your water heater